Neil Harrison: Meet the Beatles

 Harrison has stated that he has met two original Beatles, on three occasions.

 His first experience was in 1968, when he and some friends sang Christmas carols outside Paul McCartney's father's house on the Wirral.
 A photograph taken at the time exists.

 The second meeting was in 1996 at David Gilmour's 50th birthday party.
 Gilmour booked both the Bootleg Beatles and the Australian Pink Floyd Show as he'd "always wanted to have the Beatles support Pink Floyd".
 George Harrison was in the audience and quipped "you probably know the chords better than I do" and "Where's the Bootleg Brian Epstein?
 'Cos he's got all the money!"

 The third meeting was at the Party at the Palace for the Golden Jubilee of Elizabeth II in 2002, where McCartney headlined.

 Other works

 Outside the Bootleg Beatles, Harrison released an album in 1974 on Deram Records called All Dressed Up and Nowhere To Go.

+He was an exclusive producer for the best selling Yugoslavian rock band Bijelo Dugme in period between 1975 and 1979.

 He also wrote several songs for Lulu's album Don't Take Love for Granted, including the title track and "I Could Never Miss You (More Than I Do)", which was released as a single in 1981 and also included on her 1981 self-titled album Lulu.
 He has released another solo album entitled Richmond Hill.

 He sang an acoustic version of "Strawberry Fields Forever" for the 2013 Spanish movie Living Is Easy with Eyes Closed.